Seraphina11/GRIP-Data-Science-and-Business-Analysis/Task 2/readme.md

+## Task 2:From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

 ## The k-means clustering method is an unsupervised machine learning technique used to identify clusters of data objects in a dataset.